 I’m delighted that you’re here.

+At the age of six, I could name three great Americans: George Washington, Benjamin Franklin, and “Tail Gunner Joe.”
 I had no idea who that last fellow was, but I knew he was important because my dad and mother talked about him all the time.

 Eager to please my parents, I embraced everything they embraced.
 When my father told me I was old enough to help save my country, I became a John Birch member myself.
+I was thirteen.

 I was fifteen when I was one of the JBS members pictured in the Life Magazine report of May 12, 1961.
 My appearance in the most recognized national magazine of its time made me the focus of teasing and criticism from classmates and neighbors.